-The Foundation for Individual Rights in Expression (FIRE) is a nonpartisan, nonprofit organization dedicated to defending the rights of all Americans to free speech and free thought-the essential qualities of liberty.
+The Foundation for Individual Rights and Expression (FIRE) is a nonpartisan, nonprofit organization dedicated to defending the rights of all Americans to free speech and free thought - the essential qualities of liberty.
 Because colleges and universities play an essential role in preserving free thought, FIRE places a special emphasis on defending these rights on our nation's college campuses.
 Since 1999, FIRE has successfully defended the rights of students and faculty nationwide.

-The Florida Board of Governors of the State University System (the "Board") proposed regulation 10.003, Post-Tenure Faculty Review, in response to Senate Bill 7044, which amended section 1001.706, Florida Statutes, adding that the Board "may adopt a regulation requiring each tenured state university faculty member to undergo a comprehensive post-tenure review every 5 years."1 We note that the statute allows the Board to adopt a post-tenure review regulation but does not require it.
+In November 2022, the Florida Board of Governors of the State University System (the "Board") proposed regulation 10.003, Post-Tenure Faculty Review, in response to Senate Bill 7044, which amended section 1001.706, Florida Statutes, adding that the Board "may adopt a regulation requiring each tenured state university faculty member to undergo a comprehensive post-tenure review every 5 years."1 FIRE submitted a comment on November 23, 2022, when the Board first published proposed regulation 10.003.
+We are pleased to see the references to section 1000.05(4), Florida Statutes, in proposed regulation 10.003(2)(b) have been removed, as we urged in our original comment.
+We thank the Board for this welcome change.